 As at reporting date, foreign currency monetary assets and liabilities of the RBU are translated in PHP based on the Bankers Association of the Philippines (BAP) closing rate (for 2019 and 2018) and Philippine Dealing System (PDS) closing rate (for 2017) prevailing at the statement of condition date, and foreign currency-denominated income and expenses, at the exchange rates as at the dates of the transactions.
 Foreign exchange differences arising from restatements of foreign currency-denominated assets and liabilities in the RBU are credited to or charged against profit or loss in the year in which the rates change.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the date using the exchange rates at the date using the exchange r